 But with so many people coming to this small island is it possible to explore Bali off the beaten track?
 The answer, fortunately, is yes.

 Most of Bali’s tourism is still concentrated in the south of the island, around Kuta, Seminyak and neighbouring towns and villages.
 Which means that much of the island, whilst not exactly undiscovered territory, is still a great place to find adventure away from the tourist crowds.

-With that in mind we share six places where you can get off the beaten track and explore a different side to Bali.
+With that in mind we share seven places where you can get off the beaten track in Bali and explore a different side to this beautiful island.

 This small highland village in the north of Bali is overlooked by most tourists – to their loss!
 The town is only an hour’s drive outside Singaraja, Bali’s second city.
 It is a simple and basic village, with just a few guesthouses and shops lining the main strip.